Chair Exercises and Limited Mobility Fitness

 - Should I take medication at a certain time around my exercise routine?

-- Stop exercising if you experience pain, discomfort, nausea, dizziness, lightheadedness, chest pain, irregular heartbeat, shortness of breath, or clammy hands.
+Stop exercising if you experience pain, discomfort, nausea, dizziness, lightheadedness, chest pain, irregular heartbeat, shortness of breath, or clammy hands.
 Listening to your body is the best way to avoid injury.
+If you continually experience pain after 15 minutes of exercise, for example, limit your workouts to 5 or 10 minutes and instead exercise more frequently.

-- Wear appropriate clothing, such as supportive footwear and comfortable clothing that won’t restrict your movement.
+Wear appropriate clothing, such as supportive footwear and comfortable clothes that won’t restrict your movement.

 As well as the physical challenges you face, you may also experience mental or emotional barriers to exercising.
 It’s common for people to feel self-conscious about their weight, disability, illness, or injury, and want to avoid working out in public places.
 Some older people find that they’re fearful about falling or otherwise injuring themselves.